encukou/freezeyt/docs/contrib.md

     * install the application using `pip`, if possible, or
     * install the application's dependencies and `cd` to the app's directory.

-* Run freezeyt, for example:
+* Run Freezeyt, for example:
     * `python -m freezeyt demo_app_url_for _build --prefix http://freezeyt.test/foo/`